Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-Reporting a Crime to the Police
+Reporting a Crime to the Police & Criminal Charges

 There are many reasons why it may be a good idea to call the police to report a crime.
 You may need protection or help getting your things back.
-If the person is caught it may prevent somebody else from becoming their next victim.
-If you want to make an insurance claim or a claim for victim's compensation you will need to report the incident to the police.
+If the person is caught, it may prevent somebody else from becoming their next victim.
+If you want to make an insurance claim or a claim for victim's compensation, you will need to report the incident to the police.

 • it is a hit and run